empa-scientific-it/how-to-git/tutorial.md

 > It's an easy syntax to learn, but not crucial for this tutorial.

 ### Commit changes
-Everyone is familiar with saving a file, after is has been modified.
+Everyone is familiar with saving a file after is has been modified.
 In Git, however, you don’t simply save the file - instead, you commit the changes to track what was modified.

 To commit a change after you have modified the file, you can use the button `Commit Changes` in the web browser.
-Clicking on it will open a dialouge with different fields to fill:
+Clicking on it will open a dialogue window with different fields to fill:

 - **Commit message**: Give a name to your changes - later you will be able to search for them.
 - **Extended description**: If needed, give more detailed information.